zuozhenggh/learning-library/developer-library/converged-db-on-premises/intro/intro.md

 You don't need to manage and maintain multiple systems or worry about having to provide unified security across them.
 To learn more, see this [blog](https://blogs.oracle.com/database/many-single-purpose-databases-versus-a-converged-database).

 ### Objectives
-In this workshop, you'll gain first-hand experience of using data types beyond relational data - JSON, XML, Spatial and Graph.
+In this workshop, you will gain first-hand experience of using data types beyond relational data - JSON, XML, Spatial and Graph.

 Once you complete your setup, the next four labs in this workshop cover these individual data types, and the final lab consists of multi-model examples: